jetbrains-academy/CppBasics/MemoryManagement/ConstAndReferences/PassingArguments/task.md

-In C++ arguments are by default passed to the function _by value_.
+In C++, arguments are, by default, passed to the function _by value_.
 Whenever a program makes a function call with arguments, these arguments are copied and passed to the function.
 Thus, if the arguments are modified during the execution of the function body, the calling site will not be aware of these modifications, since it only has the originals.

-For example, consider a variant of the `swap` function with the following signature:
+For example, consider a version of the `swap` function with the following signature:

 ```c++
 void swap(int a, int b) {